 Measures of Academic Progress (MAP)

 The Measures of Academic Progress Growth Test (MAP) is designed to measure students’ readiness for learning specific content and skills and academic growth over time.
-Loudoun County Public Schools (LCPS) students in grades 2-8 take the MAP Reading and Math Growth tests three times each school year.
-In some schools, kindergarten and first grade students also take MAP Growth, and beginning in the 2019-2020 school year, select high school students will take MAP Growth test in Algebra and Geometry.
+Loudoun County Public Schools (LCPS) students in grades 2-8 will take the MAP Reading and Math Growth tests and high school students enrolled in Algebra I and Geometry will take the corresponding MAP test.

 LCPS has established testing windows in the fall, winter, and spring.
 For more specific testing dates within the window, please contact your child’s school or teacher.